-Mdm Tan Hui Keng, Martha joined the Board on 1 November 2011 as an Independent Non-Executive Director.
-Mdm Tan is the Chairman of the Audit Committee and is a member of the Nominating, Remuneration, and Risk Management Committees.
-She was last re-elected as a Director at the Annual General Meeting of the Company held on 26 April 2019.
+Mdm.
+Tan Hui Keng, Martha joined the Board on 1 November 2011 as an Independent Non-Executive Director.
+Mdm.
+Tan is the Chairperson of the Audit Committee and is a member of the Nominating, Remuneration, and Risk Management Committees.
+She was last re-elected as a Director pursuant to Article 97 of the Constitution of the Company at the Annual General Meeting ("AGM") of the Company held on 26 April 2019.
+At the last AGM held on 23 April 2021, Mdm.
+Tan who has served the Board for more than nine years as a director has been approved for continued appointment as an independent Director via the Two-Tier Voting(1).

-Mdm Tan was an audit partner of KPMG (now known as KPMG LLP) from 1989 to 2005.
+Mdm.
+Tan was an audit partner of KPMG (now known as KPMG LLP) from 1989 to 2005.
 She has more than 25 years of experience in the public accounting field, which includes auditing, taxation, public listings, due diligence, mergers and acquisitions, internal control reviews and general business advisory services.

-Mdm Tan holds a Degree (Honours) in Accountancy from the University of Singapore and is also a Fellow Member of the Institute of Singapore Chartered Accountants.
+Mdm.
+Tan holds a Degree (Honours) in Accountancy from the University of Singapore and is also a Fellow Member of the Institute of Singapore Chartered Accountants.